Chrom3D/Chrom3D/README.md

 The resulting Chrom3D binary should then be created for you in this folder.

 Errors?
-Please contact us (monikasekelja @ gmail.com).
+Please report them under [Issues](https://github.com/CollasLab/Chrom3D/issues)

 ## Test the installation by running a test simulation